 Photo: Lyndsey Marshal, Kevin Harvey and Edward Hogg by Nadav Kander

 The Wild Duck is supported by The Ruddock Foundation for the Arts.

 We currently have limited availability of advance tickets for The Wild Duck.
-If a performance is currently sold out you can still may be able to get tickets in the following ways:
+However if a performance is currently sold out you may still be able to get tickets:

 It is always worth checking back on the day of a performance to see if any tickets have been returned.
 You can also come along to the theatre and queue for returns from 6.30pm.

 If someone can no longer make a performance and returns their ticket to us, it will be made available to buy via the Box Office, either in person, online or over the phone.
 When a ticket is returned immediately before a performance the tickets will be offered to the returns queue on a first-come, first-served basis.

 Previews Mon 15 Oct – Mon 22 Oct

 Talkback Mon 12 Nov

 Post-show talk with members of The Wild Duck company.
 Free to same day ticket holders.

 24 Oct – 1 Dec